L.A. sheriff’s Capt. John MacDonald was just a mile away when he heard what had happened to 75 of his recruits.

 We talked about it in the context of Saturday’s events in Pennsylvania.
 God intended neither the shooting, the protection of Mr. Trump, nor the death of Corey Comperatore.
 On the streets of Whittier that day, God sought neither to spare Rachel nor sacrifice Alex.

 But God always rushes in, including by inspiring God’s people’s healing instincts.
 Rachel is now in sheriff’s department administration instead of a uniform, which had always been her father’s preference.
-Those learning of the deep contrition of the driver, Nicholas Guitierrez, may think twice before driving when drowsy or otherwise impaired.
+Those learning of the deep contrition of the driver, Nicholas Guitierrez, who faces up to 20 years in prison, may think twice before driving when drowsy or otherwise impaired.
 After Butler, maybe enough angry Americans will say enough is enough.

 We don’t need to be people of faith to make these changes.
 But Commander Pat gives God the glory.

-He wanted to be a police officer since he was a little boy and officers waved at him when growing up in Long Beach.
+He wanted to be a police officer since he was a little boy growing up in Long Beach and officers stationed near his home waved at him.
 He was sworn in at the minimum age of 23, after biding his time in the Marines for a couple of years.
 He drove former sheriff Jim McDonald for two years and made friends with the ex-sheriff’s buddy, then the chief in Long Beach and now Pat’s boss, Sheriff Luna.

 Pat oversees the captains responsible for psychological wellness, labor relations, personnel, and training.
 Over 300 work in those bureaus.
 Along with the weight of responsibility, he feels the presence of God more acutely since the day of Rachel’s deliverance.
 That’s why he wanted to come today.